His Name Is Everywhere,

 It was a cosmopolitan village populated by refugees of many tribes, most speaking different language and dialects, during a time of particularly violent warring and raiding.

-It’s not the same place as the city called Shamokin today.
-The village was 15 miles to the west, where Sunbury sits.
+There is a city called Shamokin today, but this place was 15 miles to the west, where Sunbury sits today.

 “Andrew’s cast of countenance is decidedly European, and had not his face been encircled with a broad band of paint, applied with bear’s fat, I would have certainly taken him for one.

-“He wore a broadcloth coat, a scarlet damasque lapel-waistcoat, breeches, over which his shirt hung, a black Cordovan neckerchief, decked with silver bugels, shoes and stockings, and a hat.
+“He wore a broadcloth coat, a scarlet damasque lapel-waistcoat, breeches, over which his shirt hung, a black Cordovan neckerchief, decked with silver bangles, shoes and stockings, and a hat.

 “His ears were hung with pendants of brass and other wires plaited together like the handle of a basket.
 He was very cordial, but on my addressing him in French, he, to my surprise, replied in English.”

-Working among men, and being half French, she also promoted style and beauty.
-She and her family, by this time, were decidedly pro British and anti French.
-They had moved to Pennsylvania from Canada.
+Working among frontiersmen, and being half French, she was known for style and beauty.
+Through a series of tribulations, she and her family became decidedly pro British and anti French.
+They had moved to Pennsylvania from French Canada.

-Count Nikolaus von Zinzendorf, a wealthy patron of the Moravian Church, wanted to hire Madam Montour.
-She recommended her young son.
+Count Zinzendorf wanted to hire her.
+She recommended her confident young son.

-The count and Montour then crisscrossed Pennsylvania, operating out of the Moravian headquarters in the idyllic Christian community founded at Bethlehem, PA.
+The count and Montour then crisscrossed Pennsylvania, walking, walking, walking its paths.
+They operated out of Bethlehem, PA., the idyllic Christian community founded by Moravians.

 Government Needed Him

-Conrad Weiser, the main guy dealing with Indians for the Pennsylvania and Virginia governments, eventually enlisted Montour’s help, as well.
+Conrad Weiser, the main man dealing with Indians for the Pennsylvania and Virginia governments, eventually enlisted Montour’s help, as well.

-Indians didn’t call him by any of his European names: Montour, or Andrew, or Andre and Henri .
-To them, he was Sattelihu or Eghnisara, both esteemed tribal names.
+They didn’t call him by any of his many European names: such as Montour, or Andrew, or Andre or Henri.
+They called him Sattelihu, (Sah TELL a yoo), or sometimes Eghnisara (Eg nee sah RAH).
+Both were esteemed tribal names.

-Sattelihu apparently had proven many times he was a warrior.
+Sattelihu apparently had proven many times he was a calm, fearless warrior.
 That was very important.

 Swimming in Rum

-Montour, the literal embodiment of blended European and Indian cultures, tried for 25 years to bring that blend to the world around him.
-Ultimately, he failed..
+Montour/Sattelihu was the walking embodiment of blended cultures.
+He tried for 25 years to bring that blend to the world around him.
+Ultimately, he failed.
+Miserably.

-Weiser spoke highly of his interpreter, but reported Montour’s drinking problems to the lieutenant governor of Pennsylvania.
+Weiser spoke highly of Montour, but his drinking problems are noted in reports to the lieutenant governor of Pennsylvania.

-“In the first place, when we met at John Harris’ (for whom Harrisburg would be named).
-He called for so much punch that himself, the Half King (Tanacharison, a Logstown chief) and other Indians got drunk, the same at Tobias Hendricks’ (a Cumberland County settler). . .
+“In the first place, when we met at John Harris’ (for whom Harrisburg would be named), he called for so much punch that himself, the Half King (Tanacharison, a Logstown chief) and other Indians got drunk; the same occurred at Tobias Hendricks’ (a Cumberland County settler). . .

-Following a conference with Indian chiefs at Aughwick in Huntingdon County, Weiser said he tried in vain to get Montour to dress so they could move on to their next diplomatic destination.
+Following a conference with Indian chiefs at Aughwick in Huntingdon County, Weiser said he tried in vain to get Montour to get up and get dressed so they could move on to their next diplomatic destination.

 Montour, as he often did, raced after Weiser after he sobered up.
-He begged forgiveness.
+Presumably, he had gotten his shoes and socks onproperly.
+He begged for Weiser’s forgiveness.

 Weiser, likewise, begged his bosses in Philadelphia to appreciate that Montour was invaluable — when sober.